Background

 User fees

-User fees should bear a direct relationship to the services received.
+User fees should directly relate to the services received.
 They should not unfairly burden people with low incomes or unduly limit access to public services.

 States should consider requiring commercial developers to bear their fair share of development costs by funding infrastructure improvements, paying impact fees, or contributing to housing construction.